Australian Marine Parks in the Indian Ocean Territories – science and consultation

 Using the best available scientific research and analysis is an important part of any marine park design process.

 We engaged James Cook University to review the existing research on the inshore waters of the IOTs and use it to identify the likely key ecological features and biologically important areas of these environments.
 Their report is available below:

 - James Cook University report: Natural Values of the Inshore Waters of Australia’s Indian Ocean Territories - Christmas & the Cocos (Keeling) Islands

 We know that the offshore waters of the Indian Ocean Territories contain a range of unique seafloor features, habitats and species, particularly seamounts and deep-sea plains and ridgelines.
-However, there has been limited scientific research in these waters.
-So, we engaged Museums Victoria’s deep-sea specialist, Dr Tim O’Hara to use existing information to prepare reports on the natural values of these offshore waters, and to identify likely key ecological features and biologically important areas.
+However, prior to 2021 there has had been limited scientific research in these waters.
+To help fill this research gap and support design and management of the IOT marine parks, Parks Australia supported two voyages by the CSIRO Research Vessel Investigator to explore deep sea IOT marine environments.
+We engaged Museums Victoria’s deep-sea specialist and lead scientist for the voyages, Dr Tim O’Hara to use existing information to prepare reports on the natural values of these offshore waters, and to identify likely key ecological features and biologically important areas.

-This work by Museums Victoria and James Cook University builds on a significant synthesis report by CSIRO from 2009: Conservation values in Commonwealth waters of the Christmas and Cocos (Keeling) Island remote Australian territories.
+The work of Museums Victoria and James Cook University builds on a significant synthesis report by CSIRO from 2009: Conservation values in Commonwealth waters of the Christmas and Cocos (Keeling) Island remote Australian territories.